climateinteractive/enroads-guide/docs/guide/coal.rst

 |imgCoalIcon| Coal
 ====================

 **Discourage or encourage mining coal and burning it in power plants.** Coal is the most harmful fossil fuel in terms of carbon emissions, as well as in air pollutants that cause severe health impacts.
-It is a dominant source of energy globally, however, because it is relatively cheap to mine and transport.
+It is a dominant source of energy globally, however, because it is relatively inexpensive to mine and transport.

 Examples
 --------